-Imagine that you have made a journey to the centre of the Earth, which has been hollowed out for the purpose, and that you are standing there, looking at a line which has been painted from the North Pole to the South Pole, passing through Greenwich in South East London.
-If you are looking straight ahead, you should be able to see where the painted line crosses the equator, just under 4,000 miles away, and by making up to half a turn either way, you should be able to see any other point on the equator.
-The painted line is more generally known as the Greenwich Meridian.
+Imagine that you have made a journey to the centre of the Earth, which has been hollowed out for the purpose, and that you are standing there, looking at a vertical line which has been painted on the inside of the globe, from the North Pole to the South Pole, passing through Greenwich in South East London.
+If you are looking straight ahead, you should be able to see where the vertical line crosses the equator, just under 4,000 miles away, and by making up to half a turn either way, you should be able to see any other point on the equator.
+That vertical line is more generally known as the Greenwich Meridian.

 If you tilt your head back 90 degrees (or lay on your back) you will see the North Pole, and if you lay on your front (or lean your head forward 90 degrees from standing upright) you will see the South Pole.